 My experience abroad began a few years ago.
-From Naples (Italy) I moved to the Uk.
-In 2013, I spent about a year in London and then, many years in Cambridge.
-Despite the difficulties that a completely new life, in a completely different country from mine, has entailed, now, I can say that these have been years of great enrichment.
-The first huge frustration I felt as soon as I was in Great Britain was of course the new language.
+From Italy I moved to the Uk in 2013.
+After the first year in London, I found new opportunities in Cambridge.
+Despite the difficulties that a completely new life in a different country from your own has entailed, now, I can tell that the latest have been years of great enrichment.
+One of the biggest frustrations on arriving in Britain, of course, involved the language.
 For a sociable Neapolitan “communicator” and journalist who loves the Italian language like me, I can assure you that not being able to express myself with the surrounding world was a terrible feeling.
-The language we use completely permeates our life, our interactions, as well as our way of seeing things and our freedom.
+The language we use, completely permeates our life, our interactions, as well as our way of seeing things and our freedom.
 Without this fundamental tool you feel lost.
 Now, after many courses, some exams, a Master’s degree at the Anglia Ruskin University in Cambridge, and some work experiences in the UK, I can say that I am totally grateful for the path I have taken which forced me to master my second language.
 The motivation to learn is important of course.
-I admit that given my very low level of love for the new language at the time, it came to my rescue the fact that, to some extent, I find myself forced to learn and practice English by the kind of life I had chosen: a new working and personal life in England.
-After all, I had always wanted to be able to use the most widespread language in the world, the ‘wildcard’ language, as I have always defined it.
-I thought about it strongly when during a trip to Norway, entering a little shop in Bergen, I missed a pair of earrings that I wanted to buy, but which, due to my clumsiness and shyness, was secured by another English tourist, or when I found myself for work in New York (wonderful city I fell in love with) and I could not exchange more than a couple of sentences with some nice patrons in a pub.
+Given my low level of love for the new language at the time, it came to my rescue the fact that, to some extent, I find myself forced to learn and practice English by the kind of life I had chosen: a new working and personal life in England.
+After all, I had always wanted to be able to use English, the most widespread language in the world, the ‘wildcard’ language, as I have always defined it.
+It happened during a trip to Norway, entering a little shop in Bergen, I missed a pair of earrings that I wanted to buy, but which, due to my insecurity in the language, was secured by another tourist, or when I found myself for work in New York, and I could not exchanged more than a couple of sentences with some people in a pub.
 The same happened when a group of American tourists tried to interact with me in Italy, on the island of Procida where I was during my summer holidays.
-What a frustration it was.
-Of course, knowing English makes you feel like a citizen of the world, confident that you can communicate with anyone.
+It was embarrassing.
+Of course, knowing English makes you feel like a citizen of the world, a confident human being able cto ommunicate with anyone.
 The potential of a language that is so useful and influential even in the professional field, can seriously make you feel capable of crossing doors almost anywhere.
 English is the most widely spoken language in the world, used by more than a quarter of the world population.